radar/by_star/README.markdown

 ## Scoping the find

-All the `by_*` methods takes a block which will then scope the find based on the options passed into it.
-The supported options are the same options that are supported by `ActiveRecord::Base.find`:
+All the `by_*` methods take a block which will then scope the find based on the options passed into it.
+You can also specify these options for each method, but the syntax may differ.
+The supported options are the same options that are supported by `find` from ActiveRecord.
+Please note that if you want to use conditions you *have* to use this syntax:

+     Post.by_month(1) { { :include => "tags", :conditions => ["tags.name = ?", 'ruby'] } }

+or the lengthened:

      Post.by_month(1) do
        { :include => "tags", :conditions => ["tags.name = ?", 'ruby'] }
      end

+An alternative syntax to this is:

+     Post.by_month(1, { :include => "tags", :conditions => ["tags.name = ?", 'ruby'] })

+## Ordering records

+To order the returned set of records you may specify an `:order` option which works the same was as a standard AR `:order` option:

+     Item.by_month(1, :order => "position DESC")

 ## "Chronicable string"

 This means a string that can be parsed with the Chronic gem.